 McDowell is out the door and off to work by 5:30 a.m.
 Monday-Friday and attempts to leave work by 5 p.m., though it’s not always possible given the demands of overseeing a facility that employs 1,600 people.

-Still, mom makes it a priority to be involved in at least one activity close to her daughters' hearts.
-She coaches Rachel's summer basketball team.
-For her middle daughter, she teaches religious ed class and attends twice-weekly soccer practices.
-And she's planning the class holiday party for her preschooler.
+Still, mom makes it a priority to be involved in at least one activity close to her daughters’ hearts.
+She coaches a summer basketball team for Rachel, 13.
+For her middle daughter Abigail, 9, she teaches religious ed class and attends twice-weekly soccer practices.
+And she’s planning the class holiday party for her preschooler Nicole, 4.

 Her husband’s job offers more flexibility, so he drops the kids off and picks them up from school most days – and is the first point of contact if they fall sick at school.
 But as McDowell says, “If I have to go, I go.
 We have capable people who can step in.”

 As for child care, the McDowells relied on a nanny.

 “That was perhaps the biggest challenge for me of being a working mom.
 Finding someone you trust to come into your home to watch your children, especially when they are so young, is very difficult.
 I interviewed nannies like I do people on the job.
 Harder, actually.”

 Now, with all of her girls in school full time, McDowell doesn’t need as much child care – but the logistics of busy schedules are more daunting.